Bandai Hi-Metal VF-19 Toys

 Sculpt, Detail, & Paint: (7.5/10)

-6) The toy doesn’t lock together as well as you would want it to (particularly the shoulder and wing pieces in fighter mode)
+5) The toy doesn’t lock together well (particularly the shoulder and wing pieces in fighter mode)

 Articulation: (7.5/10)